ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 The are many common points between these two kinds of architectures or pattern, beside the fact that they also make a very good fit together.

-So, some concepts from both pattern are very similar:
+So, these are some concepts from each pattern that are very similar to one another:

 1. Smaller components.
 2. Simpler deployments.